JanBlahout/react-meal-eshop/README.md

 Modal window popup when clickedo on Cart.
 When there are on items in cart, there is no order button (conditional output).
 Modal window can be closed by clicking on backdrop or on the button.
+Modal window is portaled to the top of the index.html

 ## Live Site